-William & Mary Libraries announced the recipients of its inaugural Undergraduate Library Research Awards.
-The winners are students who submitted papers that illustrated exemplary use of W&M Libraries tools and resources and the development of information-gathering skills.
+The William & Mary Libraries Undergraduate Library Research Awards recognize the creative and original library research completed by William & Mary undergraduate students.
+Awards are given to students whose papers best illustrate exemplary use of W&M Libraries tools and resources, and the development of information-gathering skills.
 A total of four awards are granted each year in two categories: Freshman/Sophomore and Junior/Senior.